hynas321/Hot-Desk-Booking-System/README.md

 - User2 password2 (Employee)
 - Admin admin1 (Admin)

-**IMPORTANT!**\
-Bookings are made immediately after choosing a desk.
-Thus, there is no way to book in advance.
-This solution has been implemented due to time restrictions as I no longer have time to continue with the project (due to other duties) and I do not want to cause any unnecessary delays.
-As a result, the unbook option is available at all times for convenience.
-I hope that this small issue will be compensated by the general quality and scale of the project. :)

-The project has been made in approximately 4 days.

 ## Technological overview
 **Frontend**: `React` `Typescript` `Redux` `Bootstrap` \
 **Backend**: `ASP.NET Core` `SQLite` `Entity Framework Core`